aykut/django-aggregates/README.md

 django-aggregates
 =================
 Aggregate, String and Conditional SQL functions to use into Annotate and Aggregate methods.

-Any kind of contribtions and ideas are welcome.
+Any kind of contribitions and ideas are welcome.

 Installation
 =================